Council of Higher Education (Turkey): Organisation

 A Higher Educational Supervisory Council supervises the universities and consists of ten members.
-Five members from the YÖK one is appointed by the Ministry of Education, one by the Armed Forces, one by the Supreme Court, another from the State Accounting Bureau and one Council of State.
+Of the five members from the YÖK, one is appointed by the Ministry of Education, one by the Armed Forces, one by the Supreme Court, another from the State Accounting Bureau and one by the Council of State.

 History

-In the 1980s, professors were encouraged to instill the students the values of family, nationalism and Turkishness, to serve the country and put the personal needs aside.
+The YÖK was founded in the immediate aftermath of the 12 September 1980 coup d'état, which established military rule.
+It reorganised education along strict military lines and throughout the 1980s, professors were encouraged to instill the values of family, nationalism and 'Turkishness' in the students, who were urged to put patriotic duties and responsibilities into practice.

 In 1992, the YÖK established a scholarship program to be able assign qualified professors to the 24 newly established Universities outside of the cities Ankara, Izmir and Istanbul.
 It selected students to study abroad who in exchange would teach at Turkish universities for the double amount of years their studies abroad were supported.
 The program was initiated by Mehmet Sağlam, the president of the YÖK at the time.